Information and services for working with personal and confidential data.

 Confidential data are data not in the public domain, including information that has been is given in confidence or agreed to be kept confidential between two parties.
 This may include information on business, income, health, medical details, and political opinion.
 A 'duty of confidentiality' exists in UK law and you should be aware of this when working with such data.

-In addition, although DPA legislation may not apply to confidential data where they do not contain personal data, other legislation may apply.
+In addition, although GDPR legislation may not apply to confidential data where they do not contain personal data, other legislation may apply.

 The UK Data Archive provides further information about the duty of confidentiality and an overview of legislation relevant to working with personal and confidential data.

 For projects requiring advanced security, the Data Safe Haven (DSH) provides a controlled and secured service environment for undertaking research using sensitive data.

 The DSH service provides robust controls and safeguards to enable the secure transfer of sensitive data into a protected technical environment where it can be securely stored, manipulated and analysed by approved members of a research team.

 Please contact the Research Data Service team for more information, or to discuss using the DSH for your research project.